DvirBenita/Wifi-Phishing/README.md

 # Wifi-Phishing
 **This software I have created is for research purposes only and is not intended for misuse.**

-This software is designed to steal credit cards.
+The purpose of the software is to steal people's credit card information

 **** Link to sample video - https://youtu.be/SyxUYGu5t0o ****